 65.2% of respondents eat vegan because they care about their impact on the environment.

 They also try new restaurants based on positive reviews by other vegan's.

-Each of us interviewed a vegan for a total of 5 interviews.
+Now that we had some quantitative data from the survey, we next interviewed potential users for some qualitative data.
 During these interviews, we asked questions about their experience of being vegan as well as questions about ordering food online.